GEORGE Zero GUIDE DOG ASSOCIATION

 Hi . and thanks for stopping by

-Decided work didn't agree with me so I retired around seven years ago -- well you're only here once - and about 5 years ago left Lancashire to move south to Kent - the county where the ancient Canyiaci people used to live pre Roman times - and now the the county of Oast houses - these buildings were used for drying hops prior to making beer but as the drying process has been changed now they have nearly all been turned into private homes ( Example Picture Above - unfortunately not my home as I didn't have enough gold doubloons ) - I bought a run down cottage when I came down here ( similar to the houses on T.V. programmes ) and have spent 2 1/2 years renovating it.
+Decided work didn't agree with me so I retired around seven years ago -- well you're only here once - and in May 2008 left Lancashire to move south to Kent - the county lies SW of London and covers an area of over 1400 sq miles or 2255 sq Klms with a coast line of over 350 miles or 565 klms.
+This is where the ancient Canyiaci people used to live pre Roman times - the garden of england and where Oast houses are found These buildings were used for drying hops prior to making beer but as the drying process has been changed now they have nearly all been turned into private homes ( Example Pictures At the end - unfortunately not my home as I didn't have enough gold doubloons - starting price are about 650k GBP ).
+I tmoved down here in 2008 and bought a run down cottage ( similar to the houses on T.V. programmes ) and spent 2 1/2 years renovating & extending it.
 The QTH is on the top of a small hill about 65m above sea level approx 5 klms from the north sea and 65 klms south east of London.

 I live in a village where some houses were built as early as the 16th century so unfortunatly an aerial array wouldn't go down too well.
 We don't have any shops, pubs or even street lighting - If we go out walking at night we have to take a torch ( spooky ).
 We do however have an architect designed village hall, a phone box and a 13th century church made from flint.